aichaos/rivescript-js/docs/parser.md

 }
 ```

+## string stringify (data deparsed)

+Translate deparsed data into the source code of a RiveScript document.
+See the `stringify()` method on the parent RiveScript class; this is its
+implementation.

 ## string checkSyntax (char command, string line)

 Check the syntax of a RiveScript command. `command` is the single character